sunilrpandey/utils/git/git_notes.md

 1. Create github account
 2. Install it first and verify its version
 ```
-	sudo apt-get install git
+	apt-get install git

 	git --version
-	Output : git version 2.17.1
+	=> Output : git version 2.17.1
 ```
 3. Configure username and email as commmit will need it
 ```
 	git config --global user.name <user_name>
 	git config --global user.email <email>
 ```
-		and verify
+And verify
 ```
 	git config --global user.name
 	git config --global user.email
 ```
 One can list other config information

 		git config --list
 4. Set up ssh on your computer, it helps to avoid entering credential on every push and may be some other occasion